IBMStreams/streamsx.kafka/_docs/204-user_usecases_assigned_partitions.md

 | 2 | partition: 4, 5; |

-If the number of partitions would be chosen as an odd number, the channel with the highest channel number is assigned one partition.
+If the number of partitions would be chosen as an **odd number**, the channel with the highest channel number is assigned one partition.
 Its **partition** parameter has twice the same number, for example, `partition: 4, 4;`, when `$nPartitions: 5;` is configured.

 **Partitions per parallel channel for five partitions:**